Jessica Sanchez

 Jessica Elizabeth Sanchez (born August 4, 1995) is an American singer-songwriter.
-She rose to prominence following her finish as the runner-up on the eleventh season of American Idol.
+She rose to prominence following her runner-up finish on the eleventh season of American Idol.
+Her debut studio album, Me, You & the Music, peaked at number twenty-six on the US Billboard 200.
+In 2025, having been ousted in the semifinals of the first season, Sanchez returned two decades later for the twentieth season of America's Got Talent and was announced the winner on September 24, 2025.

 Early life

-Jessica Elizabeth Sanchez was born in Chula Vista, California on August 4, 1995, to Edita Sanchez (née Bugay), whose family is from Samal, Bataan in the Philippines, and Gilbert Sanchez, a Mexican American originally from Texas and is an aviation ordnanceman First Class Petty Officer in the United States Navy Reserves.
-She is the eldest of three children, having two younger brothers.
-Sanchez was raised in Eastlake, Chula Vista.
+Jessica Elizabeth Sanchez was born in Chula Vista, California, on August 4, 1995.
+She is the daughter of Edita Sanchez (née Bugay), whose family is from Samal, Bataan, in the Philippines; and Gilbert Sanchez, a Mexican American from Texas who served as an aviation ordnanceman (Petty Officer First Class) in the United States Navy Reserve.
+She is the eldest of three children, with two younger brothers.
+Sanchez was raised in the neighborhood of Eastlake in Chula Vista.
+She attended Eastlake Middle School.

 Career

 2006–2011: Career beginnings

 In 2005, Sanchez performed "Respect" by Aretha Franklin on the music television show Showtime at the Apollo.
-In 2006, she competed on the first season of NBC's talent show competition America's Got Talent, in which she became a wildcard act but ultimately did not qualify for the grand finals.
+A year later, she competed on the first season of NBC's talent show competition America's Got Talent, in which she became a wildcard act, but ultimately did not qualify for the grand finals.
 During the 2008 NFL season, Sanchez performed "The Star-Spangled Banner" prior to the San Diego Chargers' match against the New York Jets.
 In 2009, she recorded a cover "Don't Stop the Music" by Rihanna for iTunes with independent record label Spin Move Records.
 Sanchez collaborated with the label once again in 2010 for a cover of "I'd Rather Go Blind" by Etta James for YouTube and was released as an exclusive download on the label's website.
 Earlier same year, she collaborated with Brandon Kane for the single "Just You and Me".
 Additionally, she was among the fifty-seven singers who contributed in a YouTube edition of the charity single "We Are the World 25 for Haiti", which was produced by Lisa Lavie.